 If you are serious, there are other options available, such as the Cuisinart ICE-100, that include a compressor and chill the gelato directly.
 These are close to three times as expensive — if you are so inclined.

 An immersion blender is extremely helpful for fruit gelatos.
-A quick pulse with the milk and cream makes for a smooth consistency.
-Extremely useful for a number of reasons (think whipping egg whites), you will appreciate having one around.
+A quick pulse of the fruit with the milk and cream makes for a smooth consistency.
+This tool is extremely useful for a number of reasons (think whipping egg whites), you will appreciate having one around.
 However, a regular blender will do, if needed.

 An infrared thermometer is also optional.
 But it’s a great tool to have in the kitchen for multiple uses.
 Many gelatos, such as my Stracciatella, require some egg yolks which need to be cooked to a safe temperature.
 The infrared thermometer takes much of the guesswork out of this.

 Expensive — yes, certainly useful for other things — yes, and perhaps an over-the-top suggestion just for making gelato.
 But bear with me.
 I make this recommendation because I was dramatically happier with my homemade gelato when I started storing it a 7°F, instead of 0°F. I accomplished this by changing the temperature of the refrigerator freezer — with 7°F being the highest setting possible.
 Is this a good idea?
 My manual and performance indicate there was no issue.
 This does come with a big caveat though.
 You do not want to store meats or anything that you want to keep a long time at that temperature.
 Hence, the recommendation of a chest freezer.
 A chest freezer is actually better for those items anyway.

 In my case, I already have a chest freezer.
 Changing the temperature of the refrigerator freezer, with the intention of storing gelato really just forced me to better habits I should have been doing anyway.